-From the heart-stirring catharsis brought on by the anthems of her youth, to her own candid musical outpourings today, Melbourne solo musician Ali Barter understands a thing or two about capturing frank, sometimes messy emotions in memorable song form.
+From the heart-stirring catharsis brought on by the anthems of her youth, to her own candid musical outpourings today, Ali Barter understands a thing or two about capturing frank, sometimes messy emotions in memorable song form.
+As told by her debut album A Suitable Girl (March 2017).

-Her much-anticipated debut album A Suitable Girl, out March 24, is the result of this.
-A new generation of music fans get something they need now perhaps more than ever - a voice that says simply and authentically “I get it.”
-Ali Barter is that voice.
+It’s with her heart on her sleeve and electric guitar strapped, that Ali Barter gives a new generation of music fans something they need now perhaps more than ever, a voice that says simply and authentically “I get it.”